carpentriesoffline/git-novice/episodes/04-changes.md

 Author: Alfredo Linguini <a.linguini@ratatouille.fr>
 Date:   Thu Aug 22 10:14:07 2013 -0400

-   Modify guacamole to the traditional recipe
+   Modify pea soup to the traditional recipe
 ```

 You can also reduce the quantity of information using the